effectai/developer-docs/docs/local/README.md

 cleos wallet open
 ```

-## Run the EOS Local Testnet
+### Run the EOS Local Testnet

-Run keys // Is this needed?
+Run keosd
 ```bash
 keosd &
 ```

-To run a locla testnet, the following command will be used. using the `chain-api-plugin` and `history-api-plugin` which will allow us to interact with the blockchain and use a blockchain explorer.
+To run a local testnet, the following command will be used. using the `chain-api-plugin` and `history-api-plugin` which will allow us to interact with the blockchain and use a blockchain explorer.
 ```bash
 nodeos \
 -e -p eosio \